-The Pride in Art Society (PiA) produces, presents and exhibits with a curatorial vision favouring challenging, thought-provoking work that pushes boundaries and initiates dialogue, including through the Queer Arts Festival (QAF), an annual, professional, artist-run, multidisciplinary festival and new year-round SUM gallery located in the BC Artscape Sun Wah building in the heart of Vancouver’s Chinatown.
+The Pride in Art Society (PiA) produces, presents and exhibits with a curatorial vision favouring challenging, thought-provoking contemporary art that pushes boundaries and initiates dialogue, including through the Queer Arts Festival (QAF), an annual artist-run, transdisciplinary festival, and SUM Gallery, one of the only permanent spaces dedicated to the presentation of queer art worldwide.
 PiA brings diverse communities together to support artistic risk-taking, incite creative collaboration and experimentation and celebrate the rich heritage of queer artists and art.
-We harness the visceral power of the arts to inspire recognition, respect and visibility of people who transgress gender and sexual norms.
+We harness the visceral power of the art to inspire recognition, respect and visibility of people who transgress gender and sexual norms.